frandak2/cookiecutter-personal/{{ cookiecutter.project_slug }}/README.md

     ├── LICENSE
     ├── tasks.py           <- Invoke with commands like `notebook`.
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for Data Scientist using this project.
     ├── install.md         <- Detailed instructions to set up this project.
     ├── data
     │   ├── external       <- Data from third party sources.